 The Digital Oilfield Technology and Its Innovation Timeline

-What are The Digital Oil Fields?
+What is the Digital Oil Field?

 In simple words, Digital Oil Field (DOF) is about the use of advanced software, hardware and data analysis techniques to enhance the productivity in oil and gas production.
-It is a confluence of business process management with Information technology and engineering expertise that helps execute tasks of cross functional teams with least or no resistance.
+It is a confluence of business process management with Information technology and engineering expertise that helps execute tasks of cross-functional teams with least or no resistance.

 The History of The Oil Field Technology– A General Overview

-Wireless technology that today is backbone of digital oil field technology, in 2005, revolutionized the way human resources were managed in the domain.
+Wireless technology that today is the backbone of digital oil field technology, in 2005, revolutionized the way human resources were managed in the domain.
 It facilitated controlling multiple automated platforms from one location resulting in better human resource management.

-In the follow-on year, in 2006, Shell unveiled its Smart Field Technology that used sensors to gather information of oil field condition like temperature, pressure, etc. and relayed that information using fiber optics to the control centers.
+In the follow-on year, in 2006, Shell unveiled its Smart Field Technology that used sensors to gather information of oil field conditions like temperature, pressure, etc. and relayed that information using fiber optics to the control centers.

-Since a lot happened in the last few years we thought to perform a patent research to identify who was the biggest contributor from an innovation perspective.
-Not only this, this study also helps predict to a certain level that what may happen in this field in upcoming years.
+Since a lot happened in the last few years we thought to perform patent research to identify who was the biggest contributor from an innovation perspective.
+Not only this, but this study also helps predict to a certain level that what may happen in this field in upcoming years.